dcdpr/rdf-canonicalization-cpp-client/README.md

 $ sudo apt install make cmake gcc g++
 ```

-After that, make sure you can build and install `jsonld-cpp`.
-See its [documentation](https://github.com/dcdpr/jsonld-cpp) for more details.
+After that, make sure you can build and install `jsonld-cpp` and `rdf-canonicalization-cpp`.
+See their documention: [jsonld-cpp](https://github.com/dcdpr/jsonld-cpp) and [rdf-canonicalization-cpp](https://github.com/dcdpr/rdf-canonicalization-cpp) for more details.

 ## Samples

-There are two command line applications included in jsonld-cpp-client and a couple of sample JSON-LD files to use.
+There is a command line application included in rdf-canonicalization-cpp-client and a couple of sample JSON-LD files to use.

 ```shell
 > cat ../samples/ex01a.jsonld